MEITREX/content_service/README.md

 to identify and focus on the specific content areas where they may be struggling, enabling them to bridge knowledge gaps and improve their performance.

-In essence, this service not only creates a structured and interconnected framework for learning content but also harnesses these connections to offer students tailored guidance, ensuring they have a solid foundation and can access supplementary resources precisely when needed.
-This approach optimizes the learning experience without introducing unnecessary complexity.